 Guidelines for Ensuring Compliance

 Keeping your business compliant and your workforce safe is our top priority.
-If you’re uncertain about your ladders and access platforms’ compliance with the updated OSHA rules, feel free to
+If you’re uncertain about your ladders and access platforms’ compliance with the updated OSHA rules, feel free to contact us.
+Our account representatives can visit your site, assess the situation, and offer appropriate recommendations.
+You can also refer to the OSHA Fact Sheet for more information.

 When assessing your facility’s compliance, consider these standards: